ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

   <col span="6 sm-12">...</col>
 </row>
 ```
 How about we redo Material's Dialog Actions from earlier?
-That'd go something this:
+That'd go like this:
 ```html
 <div class="mdl-dialog__actions mdl-dialog__actions--full-width">...</div>
 ```